Where do you begin with value stream management? Is it the map, is it the agenda of the session, or is it something else?

 - The origins of value streams (Toyota, Nissan, and Knoeppel)

 - Example value stream maps, with accompanying explanations to interpret

 - A guide to the different icons you'll find on a Value Stream Map

 - The difference between information and production flow

-- 3 reasons to identify, map, and manage your streams
+- Three reasons to identify, map, and manage your streams

-- Value Stream Mapping (VSM) commonly asked questions, such as the tools you need to create one and the differences vs a process map, and
+- Value stream mapping (VSM) commonly asked questions, such as the tools you need to create one and the differences between a process map, and

 - Why VSMs are important, their benefits, their challenges, and why you should create your very own, whether you're in a manufacturing organization or not.

 Fill in the form to download your copy today